jspector792/diffusion-cartogram/README.md

 ## Citation

-If you use this package in academic work, please cite the original VDERM paper:
+If you use this package in academic work, please cite the appropriate original paper(s):
 ```bibtex
 @article{choi2021volumetric,
   title={Volumetric density-equalizing reference map with applications},